BennyOe/arch_install/readme.md

 #### autorandr
 1. Set the desired screen layout with arandr or xrandr
 2. Save the config with `autorandr -s <PROFILENAME>`

+#### pulse audio
+disable switching to idle mode if audio is not used comment out the following line in /etc/pulse/default.pa and restart

+    # load-module module-suspend-on-idle

 ## Surface